innir/mini-rpi2-bootstrap/README.md

 In the script `rpi2_bootstrap.sh` you find some variables to change timezone, locale, installed packages and the like, they should be pretty self explanatory.
+To change them create a file `config` and define them there as you like.

 To do further customization you can add and/or modify files in the directories `boot`, `etc` and `usr`.
 Their content is copied into the resulting system.